HNeukermans/ng2-signalr/README.md

 Signalr.connect(); //HERE: module level configuration is used when trying to connect
 ```
-#### Connection level:
+#### 2. Connection level:
-You can always configure signalr on a per connection level basis.
+You can always configure signalr on a per connection level.
 For this, you need to invoke Singalr.connect(options) method, passing in an options parameter, of type ConnectionOptions.
 Behind the scenes, Signalr connect method will merge the provided options parameter, with the default (module) configuration, into a new configuration object, and pass that to signalr backend.
 ```
 import { SignalRModule } from 'ng2-signalr';
 import { ConnectionOptions, Signalr } from 'ng2-signalr';